kiran-foundation/website/src/content/shakti/digital-skills/after-the-course.md

 ---
 title: What after the course
 messageCard:
-  - type: send
-    mentorImage: /assets/images/financial/preeti.png
-    mentor: Preeti
+  - mentor: "Bahwa"
-    message: What happens after I attend all 8 sessions?
+    message: What happens after I attend all 8 sessions and do the homework after each one?

-  - mentorImage: /assets/images/financial/isha.jpg
+    mentorImage: "/assets/images/digital-skills/bahwa.jpg"
-    mentor: Isha
-    message: |
-      You will receive a Certificate of Successful Completion of the Financial Skills Course.

-      But there is more you will receive additional guidance from me and Harshil.
+    type: "send"

-  - type: send
+  - mentor: "Shreya"
+    message: "After the course you will get a practical assignment to apply your skills.
+When completed successfully you will be awarded a certificate for your achievements!"
-    mentorImage: /assets/images/financial/preeti.png
+    mentorImage: "/assets/images/digital-skills/shreya.jpg"
+    type: ""

-    mentor: Preeti
+  - mentor: "Bahwa"
-    message: What does that mean?
+    message: "Thank you!
+I can’t wait!"

-  - mentorImage: /assets/images/financial/harshil.jpg
+    mentorImage: "/assets/images/digital-skills/bahwa.jpg"
-    mentor: Harshil
-    message: |
-      We are Certified Wealth Managers and we will provide you with free consultations and financial plan to continue your journey to financial freedom!

-  - type: send
+    type: "send"
-    mentorImage: /assets/images/financial/preeti.png
-    mentor: Preeti
-    message: I would love that!
-Thank you both!

 ---